 Heart burn remedies

-Read the warnings on all medication packages and instructions.
-Don't think that OTC medications are safe and won't cause dangerous side effects.
+Read the warnings on all medicine packages and instructions.

 Ask your pharmacist to check if the OTC medicine will react with any other medicines you are taking.